2005 Los Angeles mayoral election: Candidates

-Background
+Campaign

 Philanthropist Eli Broad endorsed Hahn.
 State Senator Gil Cedillo, Councilman Eric Garcetti, and Councilman Cindy Miscikowski, who all endorsed Villaraigosa in 2001, switched sides and endorsed Hahn.

 Governor Arnold Schwarzenegger promised Hahn that he would not participate in the election.
 As such, Schwarzenegger did not endorse any candidates, however he has expressed broad support for Hertzberg's plan to break up the Los Angeles Unified School District.
 His Education Secretary, and former mayor of Los Angeles, Richard Riordan campaigned heavily for Hertzberg.